obviux/.github/pull_request_template.md

 * What does this PR do?
 * Is the code readable?
 * Can the code be shorter?
-* Can the code be smarter?
-* Did vi invent something we already have?
+* Did we invent something we already have?
 * Are changes covered by tests?
 * Have potential GDPR issues been handeled?
 * Is everything clean?